secretstartups/handbook/workflow/index.html.md

   - Individual [release post entries](/handbook/marketing/blog/release-posts/index.html#contribution-instructions) merged for all relevant issues.
   - By end of the day, milestone `m` is expired.
 - On or around `M, 19th`:
-  - [Team Retrospectives](/handbook/engineering/management/team-retrospectives/) should happen so they can inform the [public retrospective summary and discussion](#retrospective)
+  - [Group Retrospectives](/handbook/engineering/management/team-retrospectives/) should happen so they can inform the [public retrospective summary and discussion](#retrospective)
 - On `M, 19th`, or `M, 20th`, or `M, 21st`:
   - [Milestone Cleanup](#milestone-cleanup) runs on the schedule at [Milestone cleanup schedule](#milestone-cleanup-schedule)
 - On month `M, 22nd`: **Release Day** 🚀